nhsconnect/FHIR-CDS/pages/support/support_communications.md

 ### Urgent and Emergency Care Digital Integration (UECDI) Programme ###

-NHS Digital’s Urgent and Emergency Care Digital Integration (UECDI) programme is helping people get the right care, first time by improving the flow of information through the urgent and emergency care system.
+NHS Digital's Urgent and Emergency Care Digital Integration (UECDI) programme is helping people get the right care, first time by improving the flow of information through the urgent and emergency care system.
 This Clinical Decision Support API implementation guide supports the initiatives set out by the [Urgent and Emergency Care Digital Integration (UECDI) Programme](https://digital.nhs.uk/about-nhs-digital/our-work/transforming-health-and-care-through-technology/urgent-and-emergency-care-domain-b/urgent-and-emergency-care-digital-integration).

 ### Urgent and Emergency Care Interoperability and Technical Standards ###